dominikhei/aws-lambda-analyzer/README.md

   - 95th Percentile Memory Usage Rate (requires ≥ 20 invocations)
   - 99th Percentile Memory Usage Rate (requires ≥ 100 invocations)
   - 95% Confidence Interval of Memory Usage Rate (requires ≥ 30 invocations)
+- **Description**:
+  Indicates how much of the allocated memory the Lambda function actually uses during execution.
 - **Notes**:
-  For each invoation, the peak memory is considered.
+  For each invocation, the peak memory is considered.
 ---

 ### Throttle Rate

 - **Source**: CloudWatch
 - **Formula**:
-  `Throttles / Invocations`
+    `count(invocations with throttling) / count(all invocations)`
 - **Return Type**: `float64`
+- **Description**:
+  Shows the fraction of Lambda invocations that were throttled due to exceeding concurrency limits.

 ---